tetrakai1/SoccerManager.jl/README.md

 ## Installation
 ```
-# Start Julia REPL (this includes threads and optimization flags as an example)
+# Start Julia REPL (note the threads and optimization arguments)
 user@pc:~/path/to/package$ julia --threads=2 -O3

 # Enter the package manager REPL using the closing square bracket